sensible-hq/sensible-api-py/README.md

 ## Documentation

-For configuration options, see [Python SDK reference](https://docs.sensible.so/docs/sdk-python).
+- For extraction and classification response schemas, see [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
+- For configuring document extractions, see [SenseML reference](https://docs.sensible.so/docs/senseml-reference-introduction).

 ## Install